 Ski Tours Accessed from Stevens Pass Ski Area: The Northwest Mountain School holds a permit that allows us to ski on USFS lands just outside the Stevens Pass Ski area.
 We are the only guide service permitted to ski in the Alpine Lakes Wilderness adjacent to Stevens Pass, which opens up areas like Christmas Bowl, Susan Jane Peak, and Josephine Peak.
 There are a wide variety of tours accessible by riding the chairs at Stevens and then heading into the back country adjacent to the ski area.
-On these days you are responsible for purchasing your own lift ticket to Stevens Pass, but we can usually get by with a $12 scenic ticket.
-We use various lifts at Stevens Pass to speed up what is essentially a day spent out of bounds.
+On these days you are responsible for purchasing your own lift ticket to Stevens Pass.
 Most tours still require some hiking or skinning up.
 The downhill difficulty can be adjusted to about any level of skier, including advanced.
 If we named tours here, the locals would string us up, but you can be assured we know the terrain well.

 Jove and Union Peak: These full-day ski tours originate from the Smithbrook parking area, which is located on the North side of US Hwy.2, roughly opposite the Stevens Pass Nordic Center.
 We generally conduct full-day tours in this area, with logical destinations including Jove Peak (5,925'), Union Peak (5696'), and Lake Janus.